PranavAngrish/MERN-User-Management-System/README.md

 - Provide logout option.
 - Provide persist login option for 7 days.
 - Require users to login at least once a week for security.
-- Automatically log out after 15 minutes if the Persistent login option is unchecked.
+- Automatically log out after 15 minutes if the persistent login option is unchecked.
 - Roles can be User or Admin.
 - Display current user and assigned role.